microsoft/botframework-solutions/docs/_docs/reference/skills/pointofinterest.md

   - _Would you cancel my route?_
   - _On second thought, forget going to the airport_

-## Language Model
+## Language Understanding

-LUIS models for the Skill are provided in .LU file format as part of the Skill.
-Further languages are being prioritized.
+LUIS models are provided in `.LU` file format to support the scenarios used in this Skill.

 |Supported Languages|
 |-|